dotlang/language/doc/Enhancements.md

 `x:int; y: [int];`? y is a list of int. no. lets use core tempalte types.

-\* - using % to fetch annotations?
+N - using % to fetch annotations?
 `%x` returns a hash of annotations on the data. its type: `hash<string, hash<string, object>>`